Document

 Introduction

 A lot of scientific literature focuses on the pros and cons of operative and non-operative ACL management.
-In the previous blogs, you will find information on the different types and benefits of ACL surgery.
+In previous blogs, you will find information on the different types of ACL surgery and their benefits.
 In this blog, I will provide information on the benefits and limitations of non-operative ACL rehabilitation.
 Non-operative ACL rehabilitation involves treating the ACL injury using progressive physical therapy.
 Surgery is not involved in this treatment plan.

 What does research say about the benefits and limitations of non-operative ACL rehabilitation?

-Nowadays, there is a lot of scientific research focusing on comparing the benefits and limitations of non-operative ACL rehabilitation but the information seems very medical and scientific.
-For the purposes of this blog, I will condense that same information from a few research papers.
+Nowadays, there is a lot of scientific research focusing on comparing the benefits and limitations of non-operative ACL rehabilitation, but the information is presented in a very medical and scientific manner.
+For the purposes of this blog, I will condense information from multiple research papers into a shorter summary.

 In this blog, a lot of information is provided to help you make a decision about undergoing an ACL reconstruction operation, or not!
 To help you carry out a non-invasive and highly accessible non-operative rehabilitation program, check out our ACL physical therapy app!